RetrievalSufficiency judge

-predefined judge evaluates whether the context either retrieved by your RAG system or generated by a tool call contains enough information to adequately answer the user's request based on the ground truth label provided as expected_facts
+The RetrievalSufficiency judge evaluates whether the retrieved context (from RAG applications, agents, or any system that retrieves documents) contains enough information to adequately answer the user's request based on the ground truth label provided as expected_facts or an expected_response.

 Prerequisites for running the examples